eworm-de/mkinitcpio-ykfde/README-dracut.md

 your LUKS device.
 When `ykfde` asks for a passphrase it requires a valid passphrase from available slot.

-Alternatively, adding a key with second factor is as easy:
+Alternatively, adding a key with second factor (`foo` in this example) is as easy:

-> ykfde --new-2nd-factor 2nd-factor
+> ykfde --new-2nd-factor foo

 To update the challenge run:

-> ykfde --2nd-factor 2nd-factor
+> ykfde --2nd-factor foo

-And changing second factor is straight forward:
+And changing second factor (from `foo` to `bar` in this example) is straight forward:

-> ykfde --2nd-factor current-2nd-factor --new-2nd-factor new-2nd-factor
+> ykfde --2nd-factor foo --new-2nd-factor bar

-The second factor can be read from terminal, increasing security by not displaying on display and not writing to shell history.
+The current and new second factor can be read from terminal, increasing security by not displaying on display and not writing to shell history.
 Use switches `--ask-2nd-factor` and `--ask-new-2nd-factor` for that.

 Make sure to enable second factor in `/etc/ykfde.conf`.